slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The only thing that gives orders is balls."
 -- Tony Montana*

+> *"A politician who reads aloud speaches written by others is an actor, not a leader."
+-- Naval Ravikant*

 Good leaders are leaders that grew up in the hierarchy.